Health, Aging, and Long-Term Care Planning for Florida Retirees

 Generally, you become eligible for Medicare at age 65, and the timing of your enrollment is important.
 Your Initial Enrollment Period is a seven-month span centered around the month of your 65th birthday.
 Missing it can trigger penalties and coverage delays in some cases.
 If you are still working with qualifying employer coverage, different enrollment rules may apply.

-Original Medicare includes Part A and Part B. Part A is hospital insurance for inpatient care and limited post-hospital services like certain skilled nursing facility care and home health.
+Original Medicare includes Part A and Part B. Part A is hospital insurance for inpatient care and very limited post-hospital services like certain skilled nursing facility care and home health.
 Part B covers outpatient care like doctor visits, tests, procedures, and preventive care.

 Deductibles and coinsurance still apply, so costs can rise as your use of care increases.